IshmaelRogers/Localization/KalmanFilter/Readme.md

   ![alt text][image4]

-  Starting the Kalman cycle with an initial estimate of the state.
+  The Kalman cycle starts with an initial estimate of the state.
+From there the 2 iterative steps describe above are carried out.

-  Measurement update: gain knowledge
+  1. Measurement update: where the robot uses sensors to gain knowledge about its environment.
-  State prediction: lose knowledge due to uncertaintity of robot motion
+  2. State prediction: the robot loses knowledge due to uncertaintity of robot motion.

+  Below we explore these 2 steps in much greater detail.

  # Measurement update